How to Become a Louisiana School Counselor

 A great way to find out if you are interested in a social service type of career, like school counseling, is to find volunteering organizations who work with children or young adults.
 The following are links to organizations who can place you in volunteering positions across the state of Louisiana:

-- Big Brothers Big Sisters of Southeast Louisiana
+- Big Brothers Big Sisters of Southwest Louisiana

 - Volunteer Louisiana